l-atelier-des-chercheurs/MILLEFEUILLE/public/README.md

-# dodoc2
+# millefeuille

-> do•doc is a documentation tool for creativity.
+> millefeuille is a collaborative tool for cartography.

 ## Build Setup